LeZheng/Owl-CL-document/CLHS-doc/22-Printer.md

 Each implementation is required to provide a method on the class standard-object and on the class structure-object.
 In addition, each implementation must provide methods on enough other classes so as to ensure that there is always an applicable method.
 Implementations are free to add methods for other classes.
 Users may write methods for print-object for their own classes if they do not wish to inherit an implementation-dependent method.

-The method on the class structure-object prints the object in the default #S notation; see Section 22.1.3.12 (Printing Structures).
+The method on the class structure-object prints the object in the default #S notation; see Section 22.1.3.12 (打印结构体).

 Methods on print-object are responsible for implementing their part of the semantics of the printer control variables, as follows: